AmandeepTomar/KotlinBasics/README.md

 **To cancel a coroutine , It should be cooperative**

 - `delay(),yield(),withContext(),withTimeout(), CoroutineScope.isActive ` these are the function
-  that makes a coroutine coopera tive.
+  that makes a coroutine cooperative.
 - `job.cancelAndJoin()` , it will cancel the coroutine if coroutine is cooperative , else wait to finish the coroutine.
 - `CoroutineScope.isActive()` to check the coroutine is active or not.